Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `altAnim` - Checks if the section is in `Alt Animation Section` from the Chart Editor.
 - `gfSection` - Checks if the section is in `GF Section` from the Chart Editor.
 - `buildTarget` - Checks the current build target of Psych Engine; Returns: `windows`, `linux`, `mac`, `browser`, `android`, `unknown`.
+- `skipArrowStartTween` - Whether the arrow fade in at the start of the countdown will be skipped or not.

 <details><summary><b>All Shortcut to:</b></summary>
 <p>